flutter/website/src/docs/development/add-to-app/ios/add-flutter-screen.md

 ```

 This creates a `some/path/my_flutter/` Flutter module project with some Dart
-code to get you started and a `.ios/` hidden subfolder that wraps up the
+code to get you started and a `.ios/` hidden subfolder.
+The `.ios/` folder wraps
-module project that contains some Cocoapods and a helper Ruby script.
+up the module project that contains some Cocoapods and a helper Ruby script.

 ## Make the host app depend on the Flutter module

 The description below assumes that your existing iOS app has a structure similar
 to what you get by asking Xcode version 10.0 to generate a new "Single View App"
 project using Objective-C. If your existing app has a different folder structure
-and/or existing `.xcconfig` files, you can reuse those, but probably need to adjust
+and/or existing `.xcconfig` files, you can reuse those, but you'll probably need
-some of the relative paths mentioned below accordingly.
+to adjust some of the relative paths mentioned below accordingly.

 The assumed folder structure is as follows: